1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Latitude lines are parallel to each other and to the equator.

-5. The Tropic of Cancer lies at:
+5. The Tropic of Cancer lies at_____________.

 A) 0°